Taylor Heinicke Player Prop Bets for NFL Week 7 | Washington vs. Green Bay 10/24/2021

 Matchup vs. Green Bay

-- The Packers have the NFL's fifth-ranked pass defense this season, surrendering 223.5 yards per game through the air.
+- The Packers have the NFL's fifth-ranked pass defense this season, allowing 223.5 yards per game through the air.

-- At 2.2 passing TDs allowed per game, the Packers defense is ranked 26th in the league.
+- The Packers have surrendered 13 touchdowns through the air (2.2 per game).
+They are 26th in the league in that category.

 Recent Performances

-- Heinicke has thrown for 720 yards (240.0 ypg), completing 59.3% of his passes and tossing four touchdown passes and three interceptions over his last three games.
+- Heinicke has 720 passing yards (240.0 ypg), completing 59.3% of his passes and collecting four touchdown passes and three interceptions over his last three games.

 Heinicke's Washington Teammates